Scotland Act 2016

 The Scotland Act 2016 (c.
 11) is an act of the Parliament of the United Kingdom.
 It sets out amendments to the Scotland Act 1998 and devolves further powers to Scotland.
 The legislation is based on recommendations given by the report of the Smith Commission, which was established on 19 September 2014 in the wake of the Scottish independence referendum.

-The Act
+Provisions

 The act gives extra powers to the Scottish Parliament and the Scottish Government, most notably: